ibbles/LearningUnrealEngine/Niagara systems.md

 Can set which emitters loops and bursts and so on.
 Systems have global variables that are available to the contained emitters.

+Systems control timing between emitters.
+Systems have their own Spawn and Update stacks, in blue.

 There is a system editor in which emitters are added and configured.
 The System Editor is very similar to the emitter editor.
 There is one more Module Stack section, colored in blue, which contain the system level modules.